-So, you're starting a new group.
-Most of what you

-Anorentite this control of the contr nymous meetings can be found in the chapter led "The NA Group" immediately preceeding checklist.
-We suggest that you and your fellow p members read through that chapter together so you're all thoroughly familiar with the issues r NA groups have faced in trying to carry the sage.
-This bulletin is a checklist of the things t groups feel are important to line up before hing their first meeting.
+So, you're starting a new group?
+This checklist, derived from the collective experience of NA groups, contains matters to address when starting a new group.
+Most of what you need to know about Narcotics Anonymous groups and NA meetings can be found in The Group Booklet.
+The Group Booklet is simply the chapter entitled "The NA Group" taken from our service manual A Guide to Local Services in Narcotics Anonymous, and published separately as a booklet.
+We suggest that you and your fellow group members read through that literature together so that you are all thoroughly familiar with the issues other NA groups have faced in trying to carry the NA message of recovery.

 Get in touch with the nearest service committee.
-An area committee meeting is the ideal place for announcing your intention to start a new group.
+An area service committee meeting is the ideal place for announcing your intention to start a new group.
 There, you can gather experience from representatives of other groups in the area, and learn of the services available to your group when you need them.

 Obtain a meeting place.
-"The NA Group" chapter of this guide already discusses many of the things to be considered about obtaining meeting space.
-Here are some of the things to be nailed down when opening a new meeting: Where?
+"The NA Group" chapter of A Guide to Local Services in NA already discusses many of the things to be considered about obtaining meeting space.
+Here are some details to know when opening a new meeting:

+Where?

 When?
 Day, time, and duration of the meeting.

 How much?
 What is the facility charging for rent?

 Is that realistic, keeping in mind the number of people you can expect to attend the meeting?

 When is the rent due?

 What does the facility require?
 No smoking?
 Absolutely no litter?
 Sweep, mop after the meeting?
 Close windows, lock doors?

-Can your group's mail be sent to the facility address?
-Will they set up a box where you can pick up newsletters and announcements mailed to your group? - Name your group.
+Would you rather have your group's mail sent to a group trusted servant or your Area Service Committee?
+Or, would you like your group's mail sent to the facility address?
+Will they set up a box where you can pick up newsletters and announcements mailed to your group?

+Name your group.
 A few things you may want to consider are: Is the name recovery oriented?
 Does the name create the impression that the group is affiliated with the facility in which it holds its meetings?

-What group trusted servants are needed?
+- What group trusted servants are needed?
 What does the group expect those people to do?
-The chapter on "The NA Group" gives descriptions of a number of group officers.
-Make sure all group members agree on what they want their officers to do.
-What kind of meeting format will you use?
+The chapter on "The NA Group" gives descriptions of various group officer positions.
+Make sure all group members agree on what they want their officers to do. - What kind of meeting format will you use?
 "The NA Group" chapter describes a number of format variations commonly used in our fellowship.
-Which formator combination of formatsdoes your group want to use?
-Will this be a "closed" NA meeting?
+Which format-or combination of formats-does your group want to use? - Will this be a "closed" NA meeting?
 Or an "open" meeting?
-For explanation of these two different types of meetings, see the chapter on "The NA Group."
-What kinds of NA literature does your group want to stock?
+For explanation of these two different types of meetings, see the chapter on "The NA Group." - What kinds of NA literature does your group want to stock?

 What kinds of refreshments should be purchased?
-Have you registered your group with the

-World Service Office?
-The secretary of your area service committee?
-Enclosed, you'll find a WSO group registration form.
-By filling it out and mailing it in, you'll ensure that your group is kept in touch with NA as a whole.
-You'll also be mailed the World Service Conference Digest.
+Have you registered your group with the World Service Office and with the secretary of your area service committee?
+You will find NAWS group registration form enclosed or on our website www.na.org.
+By filing it out directly online or mailing it in, you'll ensure that your group is kept in touch with NA as a whole.
+You'll also receive The NA Way Magazine.